 Before discussing how to incorporate good open-ended questions, let’s discuss closed-ended questions.
-Questions which can be answered with one word and/or with a simple yes, no, good, great, etc. are closed ended questions.
+Questions that can be answered with one word and/or with a simple yes, no, good, great, etc. are closed-ended questions.

 With closed-ended questions, you are faced with two challenges.
 They create an environment where we’re doing all the talking as well as limit the amount of information provided to us by the prospect.
 If we do all the talking, the prospect will not be truly engaged in the conversation.

 The following are examples of common closed-ended questions which we can easily fall into asking when not paying attention:

 - Are you content with your current provider?